-This tests use the concept of TTFB or Time to First Byte, it refers to how quickly the host’s server sends the first byte of data when responding to a request send by the browser of your visitor .
-This will determine the quality and speed of hosting servers.
+This test uses the concept of TTFB or Time to First Byte, it refers to how quickly the host’s server sends the first byte of data when responding to a request sent by a browser.
+This will determine the speed of hosting servers.

 Second test …

-For a better understanding, I have selected couple of website Hosted under HostGator and GoDaddy for testing their speed.
+For a better understanding, We have selected couple of websites hosted under HostGator and GoDaddy for testing their speed.

-Note:-Both web pages are exactly same, i.e. they have same page size, design, request and images.
+Note:-Both web pages are exactly the same, i.e. they have the same page size, design, request, and images.

 3.1 Speed of sites hosted on HostGator

-HostGator showed great performace in Europe and USA, loaded a bit slower in Australia.
+HostGator showed great performance in Europe and the USA, loaded a bit slower in Australia.

 |Testing Location||Test 1||Test 2||Test 3|